Visiting the past of Mexico while in the present

 Hacienda Yaxcopoil was once considered one of the most important rural estates in the Yucatan.
 At one time it covered nearly 22,000 acres that were used for cattle and henequen.
 It rose to its height at the end of the nineteenth century when the henequen industry was booming.

 Today you can visit this large hacienda and get a feel for the history.
-Hacienda Yaxcopoil is a short driver from the city of Merida and near the beginning of the tourist route called the Ruta Puuc.
+Hacienda Yaxcopoil is a short drive from the city of Merida and near the beginning of the tourist route called the Ruta Puuc.
 During the day tours are available of this large property.
 There is also a one room hotel here for guest that really want a unique experience.

 For more about visiting and staying at Hacienda Yaxcopoil see our article here.